upstage-org/mobilise/docs/user_manual.rst

 To create a performance, you must follow several steps:
 <ol>
-<li>Create a Stage</li>
+<li>1.
+Create a Stage</li>
 <li>
-Set The Stage
+2. Set The Stage
 </li>
 <li>
-Manage The Stage
+3. Manage The Stage
 </li>
 <li>
-Reherse The Performance
+4. Reherse The Performance
 </li>
 <li>
-Advertise The Performance
+5. Advertise The Performance
 </li>
 <li>
-Begin The Live Performance
+6. Begin The Live Performance
 </li>
 </ol>